What Councillors should know about LA FOIP

 Collection: You should only collect personal information in three main circumstances:

-• the individual consented,
+• The individual consented.

-• compelling health or safety circumstances exist that create a need to know.
+• Compelling health or safety circumstances exist that create a need to know.

-Limit uses and disclosures of personal information: Once you have been entrusted with personal information, you should only use it and/or disclose this personal information for the reason it was shared with you, or with council.
+Limit uses and disclosures of personal information: Once you have been entrusted with personal information, you should only use it and/or disclose it for the reason it was shared with you, or with council.
 A disclosure of personal information by you could result in a privacy breach.
 This includes discussing personal information at public council meetings.
 It is important that you seek direction from the head or delegate when in doubt about using or sharing personal information.

 Safeguard personal information: You are responsible to ensure that the personal information you receive from the municipality is accounted for and secured.
 Common safeguards that will help you avoid a privacy breach include leaving personal information at the municipal office and using secure email with strong passwords.
 If you must travel with portable storage devices such as laptops or cell phones, ensure that they are encrypted and never leave them unattended.
 Also have a plan for dealing with the records when you retire as councillor.